Migreeniaura ilman päänsärkyä – näin tunnistat sen

 How common is migraine aura without headache?

-It is quite rare, but can become more common during menopause and in association with a long history of migraines.
+It is relatively rare but can become more common during menopause and in conjunction with a long history of migraine.

 Can a painless aura be dangerous?

-Usually not, but if the symptoms are different from previous ones or last more than an hour, it is worth seeking examination by a neurologist.
+Generally not, but if the symptoms differ from previous ones or last longer than an hour, it is advisable to seek examination by a neurologist.

-There is no specific medication, but preventive medication such as candesartan or lamotrigine can reduce the occurrence of auras.
+There is no specific abortive medication, but prophylactic medication such as candesartan or lamotrigine can reduce the occurrence of auras.

-Is a painless aura a sign of migraine relief?
+Is a painless aura a sign that the migraine is getting better?

 In some cases, yes.
-After a long history of migraines, the appearance of auras without pain may predict the disappearance of migraines.
+After a long history of migraine, the appearance of auras without pain can indicate the fading of migraine.

 Read more and find natural help

-Many factors contribute to migraines – including neck muscle tension and stress.
+Many factors affect migraine – including neck muscle tension and stress.

-Discover the Atlas Care device , which relaxes the muscles at the base of the skull and relieves the symptoms of migraines and tension headaches.
+Discover the Atlas Care device, which relaxes the muscles at the base of the skull and alleviates the symptoms of migraine and tension headaches.

 Back to blog